Janesville, Wisconsin: Government

-Mayors of Janesville

 Education

 The School District of Janesville has twelve elementary schools, three middle schools, two high schools, and five charter schools.
 In addition, there are seven parochial elementary and middle schools and one parochial high school.

 The Wisconsin School for the Blind and Visually Impaired has been located in Janesville since 1849 and state-run since 1850.
 A two-year community college, the University of Wisconsin–Rock County, located on the southwest side of Janesville, is part of the University of Wisconsin System.
 A two-year technical college, Blackhawk Technical College, is located midway between Janesville and Beloit; Blackhawk also offers degree programs through Upper Iowa University.

 Media

 The Janesville Gazette, owned by Adams Publishing Group, is one of two daily newspapers in Rock County, Wisconsin, (the Beloit Daily News is the other), and serves a regional market stretching into Walworth County.
 Delavan-based Community Shoppers, Inc. publishes the bi-weekly Janesville Messenger.

-Janesville has two television stations licensed to the city: Ion Plus-affiliated WIFS (Channel 57), which has its offices and transmitter in Madison and serves all of south-central Wisconsin, and WDNW-LD (Channel 45), a low-power translator station of the Trinity Broadcasting Network.
-Janesville is in the Madison television market and is served by Madison stations WISC (CBS), WMTV (NBC), WKOW (ABC) and WMSN (Fox), and was originally apart of the Rockford television market.
-Janesville is served by at least five radio stations: WJVL (99.9 FM, Janesville), WSJY (107.3 FM, Fort Atkinson), WWHG (105.9 FM, Evansville), WSLD (104.5 FM, Whitewater), and WCLO (1230 AM, Janesville).
+Janesville has two television stations licensed to the city: Ion Television-affiliated WIFS (channel 57), which has its offices and transmitter in Madison and serves all of south-central Wisconsin, and W65EE (channel 65), a low-power translator station of the Trinity Broadcasting Network.
+Janesville is part of the Madison television market.

+Janesville is home to three radio stations: news/talk WCLO (1230 AM), country WJVL (99.9 FM) and mainstream rock WWHG (105.9 FM), the latter of which is licensed to nearby Evansville and has studios in Janesville.
+All stations are owned by Big Radio.
+Variety WADR-LP (103.5 FM), a low-powered station, also broadcasts to the city.
+Other radio stations serving the Janesville area include WFAW (940 AM), WBEL (1380 AM), WGEZ (1490 AM), WBKY (95.9 FM), WSLD (104.5 FM), and WSJY (107.3 FM).